rameshv29/riv25-dat301/runbooks/acu_remediation.md

 3. Get the current ACU utilization metrics for the last 1 hour for the Aurora instance.

+4. Get the current Average active sessions (AAS) also known as DB Load from PI metrics for last 1 hour for the Aurora instance.

-4. Check if the maximum ACU utilization from the ACU metrics is above 80% , then increase the max ACU by 20%.
+5. Check if the maximum ACU utilization from the ACU metrics is above 90% , then increase the max ACU by 5 Times Maximum of Average active sessions (AAS).